sybrenstuvel/flickrapi/doc/4-uploading.rst

 ``photo_id``
     The identifier of the photo that is to be replaced.
 Do not use this when uploading a new photo.

+``fileobj``
+    An optional file-like object from which the image data can be read.

 ``format``
     The response format.
 This *must* be either ``rest`` or one of the